saxenavaibhav/AWS-SAA-C02-Course/README.md

 Region Name: Asia Pacific (Sydney)
 Region Code: ap-southeast-2

-AWS will provide between 2 and 6 AZs per region.
+AWS will provide between 2 and 6 (a-f) AZs per region.
 AZs are isolated compute, storage, networking, power, and facilities within a region.
 If a region expereiences an isolated issue (e.g. Gas explosion etc.) and this issue is limited to a certain part of a region (one AZ), this will probably have other AZ fully functional.
 If you have a system that uses six virtual services, you can place two in each AZ.
 Components are allowed to distribute load and resilience by using multiple zones.